 - Digital Possessions.
 This comprises photographs and videos you have taken and saved, plus ebooks, music, and videos you have bought.
 You can think of these as self-defining titles, as you could sell them if you felt inclined.

 - Your historical record.
 The fourth kind of data is your historical record, including such things as your educational record, your health record, your employment record, the history of everything you ever bought or sold, and even the web links that record which web pages you have visited.
 This data is valuable.
-In fact, it is your historical data, which both Google and Facebook exploit, that is responsible for their advertising income.
+In fact, it is your historical data, which both big tech exploits, that is responsible for their advertising income.

 You probably realize that this personal data of yours is not all in one place.